Therapy for Burnout, Perfectionism, Anxiety, Depression or Past Trauma

-Therapy can help you slow down, make sense of what you are carrying, and move forward with greater clarity and purpose, with gentleness.
+Therapy offers a place to slow down, make sense of what you’re experiencing, and begin to move forward with greater clarity and steadiness.

-San Gabriel Valley, CA My office in Azusa, near Glendora, has ample parking and is in a safe and secure building.
-Serving Pasadena, Eagle Rock, Silverlake, Los Feliz, Atwater, Glendale, Arcadia, Rosemead, Temple City, Duarte, Monrovia, etc.
+In-Person Therapy: My office in Azusa, near Glendora, has ample parking and is in a safe and secure building.

-California (including the Bay Area: San Francisco, Oakland, Berkeley, Marin, San Jose, Sunnyvale, Fremont, Cupertino, etc. )
+Online/Tele-therapy Available for all living in California (including the Bay Area: San Francisco, Oakland, Berkeley, Marin, San Jose, Sunnyvale, Fremont, Cupertino, etc.) or if you live in Illinois (including Chicagoland: Wheaton, Naperville).

 All tele-therapy sessions are conducted via a secure, HIPAA-compliant platform.